How to Properly Maintain Your "Rubber" RV Roof

 Do Not Seal your Roof-

 I have not found an RV manufacturer who recommends using a true "sealant" on your Rubber Roof.
+Sure there are sealants ou there for Rv roofs, but they are for other Composite roof materials, so take care.

 So, do not touch or destroy this soft and fragile sealant.